Sedona Internet Marketing Techniques: E-mail Marketing

 Why use a third-party Email Marketing service and not your own email program?

-Many small business owners develop e-mail marketing lists on their own and send e-mails straight from their own computer.
+Many small business owners develop e-mail marketing lists on their own and send e-mails straight from their own computers.
 This seems appealing because you’re familiar with the e-mail program and is free to start.

 However, using your own e-mail has significant drawbacks for your business that third-party e-mail marketing can solve.